- Location:Chhapar (Churu), Rajasthan, India

 - Total coverage area:719 hectares

 Tal Chhapar Wildlife Sanctuary is situated near Chhapar town of Churu district of Rajasthan.
-Churu is located in Thar Desert and part of famous Shekhawati region.
-Tal Chhapar was given the status of sanctuary on May 11, 1966.
+Churu is located in the Thar Desert and part of the famous Shekhawati region.
+Tal Chhapar was given the status of a sanctuary on May 11, 1966.

 Details about Tal Chhapar Wildlife Sanctuary

 Tal Chhapar Wildlife Sanctuary is situated near Chhapar town of Churu district of Rajasthan.
-Churu is located in Thar Desert and part of famous Shekhawati region.
+Churu is located in the Thar Desert and part of the famous Shekhawati region.